 Depression is an urgent condition and treating it is essential.
 That’s why we’re committed to staying open and delivering our full program, in person, until we’re instructed otherwise.

 We conduct our programming as safely as possible, following the recommendations of our governing legal agencies as well as our board of medical and clinical advisors.
 At our small, secluded location, all clients are screened for COVID-19 upon arrival and monitored regularly throughout their stay.
 We’re happy to help you make any arrangements you need in order to feel safe, including private ground transportation.

-This policy is updated regularly as rules and regulations evolve; see the full details here.
+This policy is updated regularly as rules and regulations evolve.

 Choose a New Way

 Even in depression, we have a choice.
 We can choose to backslide into a reality that we don’t want to be in, or we can choose to move in the direction of possibility and hope.

 Sometimes, a depressive crisis is a wake-up call, signaling to us that we want to live differently.